strapi/documentation/docusaurus/docs/dev-docs/api/rest/filters-locale-publication.md

 Using optional Strapi features can provide some more filters:

 - If the [Internationalization (i18n) plugin](/dev-docs/plugins/i18n.md) is enabled on a content-type, it's possible to filter by locale.
-- If the [Draft & Publish](/user-docs/content-manager/saving-and-publishing-content) is enabled, it's possible to filter based on a `live` or `draft` state.
+- If the [Draft & Publish](/user-docs/content-manager/saving-and-publishing-content) is enabled, it's possible to filter based on a `live` or `preview` state.

 :::tip
 <QsIntroFull />